 If you go public, you might get sued for defamation

 If you say bad things about the harasser or your employer, they might sue you for defamation.
 “Defamation” is a legal term.
-It describes what it’s called when someone publicly says something about somebody else that isn’t true and that hurts the other person’s reputation.
-It can be something published, which is often called “libel,” or something spoken—in some parts of the country, this is called “slander.”
+It’s when someone publicly says something about somebody else that isn’t true and that hurts the other person’s reputation.
+It can be something written, which is often called “libel,” or something spoken—in some parts of the country, this is called “slander.”

 Defamation is a civil complaint, not a criminal one, which means the police aren’t involved.